Nozstock: The Hidden Valley

-Despite the festival's success, co-founder Ella Nosworthy said in July 2019 they have no plans to expand the festival beyond its current capacity, in order to keep with the principles which have guided the festival to date.
+Despite the festival's success, co-founder Ella Nosworthy said in July 2019 they had no plans to expand the festival beyond its 5000 capacity, in order to keep with the principles which had guided the festival to date.

-Nozstock has not been held since 2019 due to the COVID-19 pandemic.
+Nozstock was not held in 2020 or 2021 due to the COVID-19 pandemic.
 The 2021 edition, as well as other British music festivals, was cancelled due to the lack of a government insurance scheme for live events.

+In early 2024, it was confirmed by the organisers that the 2024 edition would be the final year for Nozstock.
+It took place from 18-21 July of that year.

 2023 Lineup

-2023's line-up includes Fat Freddy's Drop, The Wailers, Shy FX, David Rodigan, General Levy, DJ Marky + GQ, Hospitality presents...S.P.Y ft Lowqui, Leeroy Thornhill, Eva Lazarus, Gardna, Beans on Toast, Mefjus ft.
+2023's line-up included Fat Freddy's Drop, The Wailers, Shy FX, David Rodigan, General Levy, DJ Marky + GQ, Hospitality presents...S.P.Y ft Lowqui, Leeroy Thornhill, Eva Lazarus, Gardna, Beans on Toast, Mefjus ft.
 Maksim and many more.

 2019 Lineup

 Noztock The Hidden Valley always has a varied line-up, with acts from an eclectic range of genres.
 2019's line-up included Rudimental, Soul II Soul, Sleaford Mods, The Skatalites, David Rodigan, Reginald D. Hunter, Hollie Cook, Prince Fatty & Horseman, Kings of the Rollers, Turno, Randall, Danny Byrd, Ed Solo, Oh My God!
 It's The Church, Elvana and many more.